krakenly/krakenly/docs/PREPROCESSING.md

 ---

-## JSON Document Processing
+## JSON Data Processing

-JSON documents are processed into 6 different chunk types:
+JSON data is processed into 6 different chunk types:

 ### 1. Overview Chunk

-A summary of the document structure:
+A summary of the data structure:

 ```
 Document: config.json